Overview of tertiary entrance in Australia

 University entrance for Queensland students

-From 2020, the Australian Tertiary Admission Rank (ATAR) will replace the OP as the primary pathway for Year 12 students to pursue tertiary entrance in Queensland.
+The Australian Tertiary Admission Rank (ATAR) is the primary pathway for Year 12 students to pursue tertiary entrance in Queensland.

-- completed five General subjects, or four General subjects plus one Applied subject or VET course at AQF Certificate III or above
+- best results in four General subjects, plus one VET qualification at Certificate III or above.

-The Queensland Tertiary Admissions Centre (QTAC) will calculate ATARs for Queensland students.
-For more information, visit the QTAC website
+The Queensland Tertiary Admissions Centre (QTAC) calculates ATARs for Queensland students.

 Tertiary entrance for South Australian students